-Scandinavian languages like Danish, Swedish, Norwegian, Icelandic, etc are easiest languages for English speakers to learn.
+Scandinavian languages like Danish, Swedish, and Norwegian are easiest languages for English speakers to learn.
 Spanish, Italian, Portuguese are also easiest language to learn for Indians if we compare with French, German, Russian.

 According to the FSI study, Mandarin Chinese, Japanese, Korean, Arabic are some of the most difficult language to master.
 If you are looking for easiest foreign language to learn with good career scope, then Spanish is the best choice.

 If your Job or Business tend to require a knowledge of any specific language that is not popular, then that would be a completely different ball game.
 Otherwise, the practical use and benefits you get out of it is not as great as say, French, Spanish, German, Japanese or Chinese.